the-turing-way/the-turing-way/CONTRIBUTING.md

 | Try them, try them, and you may!
 Try them and you may, I say.  |
 ```

+Figures should be added to the `book/content/figures` directory.

 ### Referencing and Citing

 > To Be Done.